daveboutcher/presentations/git-advanced/git.md

 Cryptographically strong!

-- originally developed to guarantee people couldn't slip malicious code into the Linux kernel
+- Originally developed so people couldn't slip malicious code into the Linux kernel
+- Moving to SHA-256

 ---